mouseless/json-concepts/specs/04-custom-types/02-regex-validator.md

 # Regex Validator

-Regex validator can be applied to custom types that inherit from `string`.
+Regex validator can be applied to custom types that derive from `string`.
 You can define a regex pattern under `regex` key.
 For the following concepts definition, `identifier` type only accepts values that match the given regex pattern;